State University of New York at Oswego: Clubs and student organizations

+Oswego has over 180 clubs and organizations.
+These include the Division I Men's Rugby team, the student-run television station WTOP, the student-run newspaper The Oswegonian, the first-ever student-run volunteer ambulance corps (SAVAC), and the Oswego State Esports Association.

 Greek organizations

 Oswego has an array of Greek organizations (fraternities, sororities, or mixed) from both national and locally recognized chapters.
-Each semester, eligible students can "rush" a Greek organization of their choice.